 Matching letters to sounds (phonics)

-Understanding word boundaries, spacing, punctuation
+Understanding word boundaries, spacing, and punctuation

 Word Recognition and Lexical Access